What the 2024 US Election Means for Private Equity Investors

 How Private Equity Investing in Renewable Energy Could Be Affected by Changes in the Inflation Reduction Act

 The Biden Administration’s Inflation Reduction Act (IRA) has made clean energy projects significantly more financially attractive to private investors, accelerating the influx of capital into renewable energy and clean technologies.
-Total private investment in clean technologies and infrastructure reached $493 billion in the two years following the IRA’s enactment, marking a remarkable 71% increase compared to the previous two years.
+Total investment in clean technologies and infrastructure reached $493 billion in the two years following the IRA’s enactment, marking a remarkable 71% increase compared to the previous two years.
 Additionally, the IRA bolstered the U.S. as an internationally attractive destination for clean energy investment.
 In its first year, the legislation attracted an estimated $110 billion in investment inflows.

 The upcoming election has introduced uncertainty for private equity investors concerning the future of the IRA.
 Donald Trump has publicly targeted the tax credits and subsidies that have made clean energy investments appealing, raising concerns that a repeal could disrupt the attractive return calculus of private equity in this sector.
 In contrast, provisions of the Inflation Reduction Act that have boosted private sector investment in renewable energy are expected to remain unchanged under a Harris presidency.
 However, even if Trump wins the white house, the general consensus is that a full repeal is unlikely, as numerous red and swing states have directly benefited from the IRA’s provisions.